trender2.png

 ONTO HI-FI FAST AS FLASH

-I created a high fidelity comp in Figma, showed it to my PM, got it approved, and rapidly prototyped out the rest of the screens.
-I added very specific interaction design notes for dev. (see notes 👉)
+I created a high fidelity comp in Figma, got it approved, and rapidly designed the rest of the screens.

 After the design was set up I took a catalog of what was left in the app that might need an information architecture reboot.